-Books by René Girard (in chronological order)
+Books by, or with major contributions from, René Girard (in chronological order)

 Deceit, Desire, and the Novel: Self and Other in Literary Structure.
 Baltimore: The Johns Hopkins University Press, 1965.
 [Originally published in French, 1961; translated by Yvonne Freccero.]
 Paper, 318 pages.
 Girard’s first major work, it introduces the first principle of Girardian theory, that of “mimetic desire” (called “triangular desire” in this first work) — through the study of novels by Cervantes, Flaubert, Proust, Stendhal, and Dostoevsky.